nathanhollows/ScanScout/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-For examples of how to use Rapua, please refer to [Inspo](https://rapua.nz/inspo).
+For examples of how to use Rapua, please refer to the [Docs](https://rapua.nz/docs).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>